akki27/LocationAlarm/README.md

     5. IsRepeat (Mandatory)
     6. Repeat Interval (Mandatory) ==> If isRepeat is "YES" show this field to user else hide
     7. IsVibrate (Mandatory)
+4. Edit any exiting alarm: Click on the saved alarm and do the desired updation for the selected alarm.
-4. Location History Screen: This screen shows device location history
+5. Location History Screen: This screen shows device location history

 TODO:
 1. API2 is implemented but it is not working for now as server returning "Un-Authorized" error even using the same login which the login API returns.
 Same error is getting from Google's Postman.
 Need to re-check this.
-2. Handle multiple alarm at the same location:??
-Do not Allow to save new alarm if one with the same lat, long, Alt already saved.
+2. Handle multiple alarm at the same location (within range of 100m): Possible way ==> Do not Allow to save new alarm if one with the same location attributes is already saved.
 3. Register API implementation once available.
-4. Repeating Ringtone